Kelly Brown Douglas

-Kelly Delaine Brown Douglas is an African-American Episcopal priest, womanist theologian, and the inaugural Dean of the Episcopal Divinity School at Union Theological Seminary.
+Kelly Delaine Brown Douglas (born 1957) is an African-American Episcopal priest, womanist theologian, and former interim president of Episcopal Divinity School.
+She was previously the inaugural Dean of the Episcopal Divinity School at Union Theological Seminary.
+She became interim president when EDS departed from Union in 2023.
 She is also the Canon Theologian at the Washington National Cathedral.
-She has written six books, including The Black Christ (1994), Black Bodies and Black Church: A Blues Slant (2012) and Stand Your Ground: Black Bodies and the Justice of God (2015) and Resurrection Hope: A Future Where Black Lives Matter (2021).
+She has written seven books, including The Black Christ (1994), Black Bodies and Black Church: A Blues Slant (2012), Stand Your Ground: Black Bodies and the Justice of God (2015), and Resurrection Hope: A Future Where Black Lives Matter (2021).
 Her book Sexuality in the Black Church: A Womanist Perspective (1999) was groundbreaking for openly addressing homophobia within the black church.

 Biography

 Early life

-Kelly Brown was raised in Dayton, Ohio.
-She grew up in a middle-class family, her father was a professional, and her mother stayed home to take care of her children.
+Kelly Delaine Brown was born in 1957 in Dayton, Ohio, and raised in Dayton, Ohio, in a middle-class family.
+Her father was a professional, and her mother stayed home to care for her children.
 She attended college at Denison University in Granville, Ohio, where she pursued a Bachelor of Science degree in psychology.
-She was active as a student leader and served on a search committee for a new president of the university in 1976.
+She was active as a student leader and served on a search committee for the new president of the university in 1976.
 She was elected to the Phi Beta Kappa society, and graduated summa cum laude in 1979.
 She later served on the Denison Alumni Council.

 Graduate education and ordination

 Following her college graduation, Douglas moved to New York City to attend Union Theological Seminary.
-She graduated with a Master of Divinity (M.Div.) in 1982.
+She graduated with a Master of Divinity (MDiv) in 1982.
 On September 1, 1983, she was ordained by Walter Dennis as an Episcopal priest at St. Margaret's Episcopal Church in the Episcopal Diocese of Southern Ohio.
-Women's ordination was officially approved in the Episcopal Church USA in 1976, and the first woman to be ordained in the Southern Ohio Diocese was Doris Ellen Mote.
-Douglas was the first black woman to be ordained in the diocese, and one of the first ten black women ordained in the Episcopal Church USA.
+Women's ordination had been officially approved in the Episcopal Church USA in 1976, and the first woman to be ordained in the Southern Ohio Diocese was Doris Ellen Mote.
+Douglas was the first black woman to be ordained in the diocese and one of the first ten black women ordained in the Episcopal Church USA.

-After earning her M.Div., Douglas stayed on to pursue a Ph.D. at Union.
-She completed her doctorate in Systematic Theology in 1988, studying with Professor James Cone, a pioneer in black theology.
+After earning her MDiv, Douglas stayed on to pursue a PhD at Union.
+She completed her doctorate in systematic theology in 1988, studying with James Cone, a renowned theologian and the founder of black liberation theology.
+At Union, she was awarded the Hudnut Award and the Julius Hanson Award, for preaching excellence and outstanding theological studies, respectively.